MarcoEidinger/TestingNSPinnedDomains/README.md

 ## Status 1/26/2022

+❌ Issue still remains that not all CFNetwork APIs (e.g. WKWebView and SFSafariViewController) honor iOS certificate pinning.
+- Tested with physical device iPhone 8 and iOS 15.2
+- Tested with iPhone 11 (iOS 15.2) simulator and Xcode 13.2.1 on macOS 11.6.2## Status 1/26/2022

+## Status 1/28/2022

-- Tested with Xcode 13.2.1 on macOS 11.6 with iOS 15.2 simulator and issue still remains that not all CFNetwork APIs (e.g. WKWebView and SFSafariViewController) honor iOS certificate pinning.
+❌ Issue still remains that not all CFNetwork APIs (e.g. WKWebView and SFSafariViewController) honor iOS certificate pinning.
+- Tested with physical device iPhone 8 and iOS 15.3

 ## Background